How to Compress Videos for Smaller File Size Without Quality Loss

 The key principle: compress as little as you need to, not as much as you can.

-• Use a quality-based encoder setting (CRF in FFmpeg, or a quality slider in Mysoft) rather than targeting a fixed bitrate
+• Use a quality-based encoder setting (CRF in FFmpeg) rather than targeting a fixed bitrate

 • CRF 18 = near-lossless; CRF 23 = standard high quality; CRF 28 = lower quality, smaller file